What’s the point of teaching moral and political philosophy?

 I am currently designing an undergraduate course on ‘contemporary non-western political theory’, a task fraught with difficulties.
 Ever since I moved to Europe for my postgraduate studies, I have felt a certain discomfort with the ethnocentrism in analytical political theory departments here, that is at once apparent and not-so-apparent.
 Apparent, because 99% of the authors I read in a ‘global’ justice course or the scholars I meet at ‘international’ conferences turn out to be people who grew up and trained in the ‘west’.
 Not-so-apparent because the content of the research taught and produced by these scholars is often genuinely universal.
 Questions such as ‘what justifies democracy’ or ‘is equality inherently valuable’ or ‘what grounds human rights’ can and often do have answers that transcend cultural particularities.
 That is, in fact, what attracted me to analytical political theory in the first place – it’s concern with some basic, normative issues that presumably affect all human societies.

-On Tuesday, November 5, citizens of the United States will vote for who they want to serve as their President for the next four years.
+On Tuesday, November 5, citizens of the United States will vote for who they want to serve as their president for the next four years.
 They will also vote for federal congressional representatives as well as a host of other state and local government officials.

 U.S. political campaigns—especially presidential campaigns—are exhausting.
 This is in part because they are much longer and more expensive than the political campaigns in many other nations.

-The reason that so many Americans believe this patent falsehood is because Trump and his allies have repeatedly told this lie.
-However, it seems that Trump and his allies don’t really believe it, given that they have been unwilling to make these same claims in court or in other contexts in which they could face legal sanctions for lying.
+At least part of the reason that so many Americans believe this patent falsehood is because Trump and his allies have told this lie repeatedly.
+However, it seems that Trump and his allies don’t really believe it because they have been unwilling to make these same claims in court or in other contexts in which they could face legal sanctions for lying.

-This is an example of the truth-revealing power of courts.
-The best explanation for why Trump and his co-conspirators refuse to make these false claims about the 2020 election in contexts where they realize that lying comes with significant legal consequences is that they know they are lying.
+This helps explain the truth-revealing power of courts.
+The best explanation for why Trump and his co-conspirators refuse to make these false claims about the 2020 election in court where they realize that lying can have significant legal consequences is that they know they are lying.

 If significant legal consequences for lying are enough to stop Trump and his co-conspirators from lying in court, one might naturally conclude that the best course of action might be to create similarly significant legal consequences for lying as part of political campaigning.
 This is a reasonable thought, but it’s not that simple—at least not in the United States.
 This is because such a course of action conflicts with contemporary social and legal understandings of the First Amendment of the U.S. Constitution’s protection of free speech.